DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfctaskspane-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] *uiImageListResID*
- Especifica a ID de recurso da lista de imagens.
+ Especifica a ID do recurso da lista de imagens.

  [in] *cx*
  Especifica o tamanho dos ícones na lista de imagens.